Cob house construction is a building technique using lumps of earth, sand, straw, and water. Cob can build homes, barns, coops, and more.

 Prep the building site

-Once you have your plan, walk over your proposed site.
+Once you have your plan, walk over to your proposed site.
 Are there dips that need to be filled in or hills that need to be moved?
 Of course, with cob, you can make uneven floors, but walking on them may be difficult.

 Compress the land using a roller device, and make sure you don’t have soft areas that can sink in later.
 Once the building site is compressed, cover the area with a layer of sand.
 This will fill any areas that might be uneven and provide a nice flat surface.

-With cob construction, a poured concrete foundation can be used or you can form a cob floor.
+With cob house construction, a poured concrete foundation can be used or you can form a cob floor.
 Another great thing about cob is that it’s very durable once dried.
 It can be walked on repeatedly without damage.
 Want a non-skid floor?
 Sprinkle some sand on top and seal it.
 Want a different color?
 Paint it!
 You can also use concrete color when you mix the cob.

 Once you have your foundation down, it’s best to wait until it’s completely dry before walking on it to avoid damage.